APPLICATIONS AND ADMISSIONS

 It is strongly recommended that applicants directly contact those faculty who they feel share their research interests.
 The easiest way is via email.
 Not all faculty accept graduate students each year, so communication is key.
 Students identify a potential advisor through correspondence and personal interaction during the application and interview process.

 All applicants for whom English is not their native language and who have not attended an English-speaking undergraduate institution must provide the results of the Test of English as a Foreign Language (TOEFL).
 The Department Code for the TOEFL test is Biology 35.
 Applicants may also submit the results of the IELTS exam.

-Offers of admission to the graduate program for entrance in the fall term are sent from February 15 to mid-April.
-Those admitted to the program must notify the Department of their decision by April 15.
+Offers of admission to the graduate program for entrance in the fall term are usually sent in March and with responses requested by 15 April.

 The EEES program represents a diverse intellectual community, with different scholars approaching research through a range of epistemological (knowledge producing) and methodological positions.
 We strongly encourage applications from students who are Black, Indigenous, Persons of Color (BIPOC) and / or come from backgrounds that are under-represented in our field.